-Most people simply Google the exchange rate before making an overseas wire transfer and expect to get the same rate for their transaction.
+Most people search the exchange rate before making an overseas wire transfer and expect to get the same exact rate for their transaction.
 However, this is rarely the case.
-Banks and financial institutions charge a mark-up on the mid-market rates (the rate you see on search engines and from financial news services).
-Banks are known to charge 4-6% margins, whereas specialised money transfer providers often keep their margin at 0.5-2%.
-It’s important to compare the exchange rates before you go ahead with the transaction – especially if sending a large amount of money, in which case even small percentage increases in the exchange rate can cost you a lot of money.
+Banks and financial institutions charge a markup on the mid-market rates (the rate you see on search engines and from financial news services).
+Banks are known to charge 4 – 6% margins, whereas specialised money transfer providers often keep their margin at 0.5 – 2%.
+It’s important to compare the exchange rates before you go ahead with the transaction, especially if sending a large amount of money as a small percentage increase can cost you a lot of money.

 To make a wire transfer, you may have to pay a fixed fee to the bank or provider.
-The fee can range anywhere from $15-$45 depending on the bank or payment provider you choose.
-Banks typically charge both a fixed fee and exchange rate margin on wire transfers.
+The fee can range anywhere from $15 – $45 depending on the bank or payment provider you choose.
+Banks typically charge both a fixed fee and an exchange rate margin on wire transfers.

-The fee charged for wire transfers can be quite high depending on the number of intermediary banks involved.
-However, there are many money transfer providers that charge only a fixed fee and no exchange rate margin – and this fee is sometimes also much lower than you’ll find with a bank.
+Wire transfer fees can be quite high depending on the number of intermediary banks involved.
+However, there are many money transfer providers that charge only a fixed fee and no exchange rate margin.
+This fee is sometimes also much lower than you’ll find with a bank.
 Again, it is all about choosing the right provider.

 How long do wire transfers take?

-Wire transfers can take anywhere between 1-5 days depending on various factors including the origin and destination country, the amount to be transferred, and currency/currencies used.
-Many non-bank transfer providers are able to reduce the transfer times by employing technology to connect local bank accounts across the world, with some even offering near-instant transfers if users are transferring money along a corridor in which the provider specialises.
+Wire transfers can take anywhere between 1 – 5 days depending on various factors including the origin and destination country, the amount being transferred and the currencies used.
+Many non-bank transfer providers are able to reduce the transfer times by utilising technology that connects local bank accounts across the world.
+Some even offer near-instant transfers for users transferring money along a corridor in which the provider specialises.